 What’s the main difference between Tixel and laser skin treatments?

 Tixel uses direct heat transferred through a metal tip, while laser treatments use concentrated light energy.
-Tixel works without light or radiation, making it safer for sensitive and pigmented skin types.
-Laser can treat deeper wrinkles or pigmentation but often comes with longer downtime.
+Tixel works without light or radiation, making it safer for individuals with sensitive or pigmented skin types.
+Laser can treat deeper wrinkles or pigmentation, but it often comes with longer downtime.

 Is Tixel better than laser for sensitive skin?